dodsonmg/ros2_dashing_minimal/README.md

 Two options:
 1. Use the simple CLI input below
-2. Use `build_ubuntu.sh`, which provides some comamnd line arguments for building specific packages (currently not well documented) and builds and installs into directories with `_ubuntu` suffixes to avoid collision with the CHERI build (below)
+2. Use `build_ubuntu.sh`, which provides some command line arguments for building specific packages (currently not well documented) and builds and installs into directories with `_ubuntu` suffixes to avoid collision with the CHERI build (below)

 CLI:
 ```